bramhaag/stochastic-sokoban/README.md

 This script automates the running of benchmarks.
 Most arguments (engine, property etc.) are not validated, so it is wise to store and check the log using the `-l` argument and verify that the model checker is producing results.

+The script can be killed (`^C`) and resumed at a later time by rerunning the benchmark with the same output file.

 Dependencies: None

 Usage: